odin-lang/odin-lang.org/content/docs/overview.md

 // iterate over the #soa slice for v, i in s {
 	fmt.println(v, i) // exactly the same as s[i]
-	// NOTE: 'v' is NOT a temporary value but has a specialized addressing mode
+	// NOTE: `v` is NOT a temporary value but has a specialized addressing mode
 	// which means that when accessing v.a etc, it does the correct transformation
 	// internally:
 	//         s[i].a === s.a[i]